 Slide decks can be amazing.
 When used right PowerPoint, Prezi, Keynote, and all the other presentation tools can inspire, persuade, educate, mobilize and motivate.

 But there are times when slide decks aren’t the best way to communicate.
+For large business changes, strategy execution initiatives, and new process roll outs, PowerPoints often don't hit the mark.
 Recently, a lot of clients have complained about the 50-slide decks that monopolize business meetings today and consume forests worth of paper printouts.
-They are asking us for a way to engage their customers, internal teams and industry peers.
+There's got to be a better way to break out of the long slog of slides and better engage customers, internal teams, and industry peers.

 What I like about each of these solutions is that each one started conversations.
-Each one was different and memorable.
-Importantly, each one was designed with the specific audience in mind.
+Instead of the one-way communication that usually falls flat, each one was different, memorable, and engaging.
+Most importantly, each one was designed with their specific audience in mind.

 When a slide deck isn’t the right tool, start by asking how you can connect with your audience.

 Cynthia Owens is a Senior Consultant at XPLANE.